 44. Work where no one else is

 A corollary to the above, getting away from “people distractions” could take you away from the office or away from home (wherever your main workplace is) – go to a coffee shop or library – or somewhere where there are no other people around.
 Even a park might work, as long as you have a decent internet connection.
-Sometimes I find that the city hall’s lobby in your nearest town has great internet, and it’s not a bad place to have a conference call, and long as you are not too loud.
+Sometimes I find that the city hall’s lobby in your nearest town has great internet, and it’s not a bad place to have a conference call, as long as you are not too loud.

 Being in better physical shape can also greatly improve your productivity.
 There is a direct connection between your fitness and energy level to do work, whether or not you have a physical job or not.
 Simply being more fit will let you work longer and harder.